 The Logistic Note ICSSI Conference 2014 for those who wish to participate in the conference is available here.

 If you would like to participate, please click here to register.
-Early registration is highly recommended if you need a visa for Norway.

 The ICSSI Conference 2014 is supported by